How We're Phasing Our Hill House Renovation (and What's Changed)

 Phase 2: Kitchen + Main Floor Living

 Phasing a kitchen remodel is always tricky.
-It’s just plain hard to live without a kitchen, more so in the winter (summer bbq’ing makes it easier to be without a kitchen!).
+It’s just plain hard to live without a kitchen in a house, more so in the winter (summer bbq’ing makes it easier to be without a kitchen in our experience!).
 Our original plan was to take on Phase 2 after we moved back into the Hill House.
-We’d work on the main kitchen while we lived upstairs and used the quirky second kitchen to tide us over.
+We’d work on the main kitchen while we lived upstairs and use the quirky second kitchen to tide us over.
+Here’s what the second kitchen looks like:

-But while that worked great on paper, renovations have a way of trickling down.
-At first it was just the ducting and registers for the new HVAC system and then it was gutting a couple of walls to provide plumbing and electrical access to the upstairs.
-Couple all that with my impatience to move this house along and the need to size a structural beam in the kitchen and put together a window schedule (both of which are much easier to do when you can see the framing and structure), we decided to hire a couple of guys to demo the kitchen for us.
+Anywho, while our phasing plan for the kitchen worked great on paper, renovations have a way of trickling down.
+At first it was just a few holes in the ceiling for the ducting and registers for the new HVAC system and then it was gutting a few walls to provide plumbing and electrical access to the upstairs.
+Couple that with my impatience to move this house along and then the need to size a structural beam in the kitchen and put together a window schedule (both of which are much easier to do when you can see the framing and structure), we decided to hire a couple of guys to demo the kitchen for us.
 Here’s what it looks like…

 Phase 2 now overlaps with phase 1 a bit, but they’re still distinct projects.
 The heart of this phase is the kitchen - enlarged and reimagined for cooking, gathering, and soaking up those beautiful territorial views to the north.
 Alongside the kitchen, we’ll also tackle the dining and living rooms: refinishing hardwoods (or laying new ones), smoothing walls, and updating electrical and lighting throughout.
 And by keeping phase 2 in front of phase 3, we’ll be lucky enough to have the quirky second kitchen to use while the main kitchen is under construction.